 News

-‘For the sake of creating a beautiful home for the Dharma’ – Khenpo Ngawang Dhamchoe This is our fourth Karma Yoga Group retreat.
+“For the sake of creating a beautiful home for the Dharma” Khenpo Ngawang Dhamchoe This is our eighth Karma Yoga Group retreat.
 It will be a weekend where our body and mind work together to help others.
-The days start with a meditation session led by Khenpo Ngawang Dhamchoe and conclude with a campfire yarn.
+The days start with a meditation session led by Khenpo Ngawang Dhamchoe and concludes with a campfire yarn.
 Come and join us with work in the garden, building maintenance, cleaning and painting or assisting with the catering.
 There is a job for everyone!
-Meals and accommodation are offered free of charge. |
+Click here for more information |

-Led by Khenpo Ngawang Dhamchoe Open to everyone, from those new to meditation to those with more experience.
-A wonderful opportunity in these turbulent times to learn and practice these methods of meditation that have been tried and proven throughout the centuries to help relax and focus our concentration, leading to improved mental health.
+Kamalashila Tibetan Buddhist Centre, Tilba Led by Khenpo Ngawang Dhamchoe Open to those new to meditation and to all others.
+A wonderful opportunity in these turbulent times to learn and practice methods of meditation that have been tried and proven throughout the centuries to help relax and focus our concentration, leading to improved mental health.
 Click here for more information |

 News from our FAcebook page |